idsia-robotics/navground/docs/installation/step_by_step.rst

 Step-by-step Instructions
 =========================

-Here we describe the instructions to build dependecies and packages one-by-one.
+Here we describe the instructions to build dependencies and packages one-by-one.

 Build tools
 ===========